-What this tea does is it regulates the blood glucose levels and prevent symptoms such as sugar cravings and fatigue.
+What this tea does is regulate blood glucose levels and prevent symptoms such as sugar cravings and fatigue.

 4. Ginger Tea

-This tea contains a couple of compounds which help the body to take up sugar, which can be extremely beneficial for those with poor blood glucose control.
+This tea contains a couple of compounds that help the body to take up sugar, which can be extremely beneficial for those with poor blood glucose control.